The Bankrate promise

 Capital One SavorOne Cash Rewards Credit Card: Best for entertainment and travel perks

-As for rewards, you’ll earn 8 percent cash back on purchases from Vivid Seats (which includes live events at Disneyland and Walt Disney World); 5 percent cash back on hotel and rental car bookings through Capital One Travel; 3 percent cash back on dining, entertainment, popular streaming services and grocery store purchases (excluding superstores like Walmart and Target); and 1 percent cash back on all other purchases.
+As for rewards, you’ll earn 8 percent cash back on Capital One Entertainment purchases (which includes live events at Disneyland and Walt Disney World); 5 percent cash back on hotel and rental car bookings through Capital One Travel; 3 percent cash back on dining, entertainment, popular streaming services and grocery store purchases (excluding superstores like Walmart and Target); and 1 percent cash back on all other purchases.

 Since most Disney tickets and purchases count as entertainment or travel, you’ll get at least 3 percent cash back on all Disney-related purchases, without having to worry about what they’re categorized as.
-It’s also worth noting that the 8 percent back at Vivid Seats counts for Disney On Ice tickets, too.
+It’s also worth noting that the 8 percent back on Capital One Entertainment purchases counts for Disney On Ice tickets, too.

 Is a credit card for Disney right for you?